-If the idea of replacing your tired, always-needs-something wood deck sets off fireworks in your head, consider capped composite decking.
-Unlike wood, capped composites won’t splinter, crack, or decay.
-They won’t fall victim to insect infestation, and never need sanding, staining, or refinishing.
-In fact, an occasional soap-and-water bath is usually all that’s required to keep them looking like new.
+Unlike wood, capped composite decking won’t splinter, crack, or decay.
+It won’t fall victim to insect infestation, and never needs sanding, staining, or refinishing.
+In fact, an occasional soap-and-water cleaning is usually all that’s required to keep it looking like new.
 Plus, capped composites are exceptionally resistant to staining and fading, so your deck will retain its beautiful appearance for years with minimal upkeep.
 The same just can’t be said about wood.

-Co-extrusion process creates strong, resilient boards with lasting good looks
+The co-extrusion process creates strong, resilient deck boards with lasting good looks